Body

 Here are some ways to do just that.

-Getting ON
+Getting on

 Cartop vessels, such as canoes, kayaks, and paddle boards, have even greater access to getting out on the water.
-Many waterfront amenities permit easy access in shallower depths and some, like Bulwagga Bay Campground and Noblewood Park, even rent equipment if you didn’t come prepared.
+Many waterfront amenities allow easy access in shallower depths and some, like Bulwagga Bay Campground and Noblewood Park, even rent out equipment if you didn’t come prepared.
 Many marinas along the waterfront, like Westport Marina, will rent you a boat with, or without, the power of a motor as well.

 If you prefer to be a bit more hands-on, the Captain will be happy to provide you with a “learn to sail” educational opportunity!

-The tourboat Carillon on Lake Champlain with a tree-lined shore beyond.
+The tourboat Carillon on Lake Champlain

 Adults and children play in the waters of Lake Champlain with the Green Mountains beyond.

-Getting IN
+Getting in

 Hot summer days may have you longing for a swim, and several public beach options are available.
 You have numerous choices both on Lake Champlain, Lake George, or in one of the region’s many ponds.
 Pack the cooler, grab the beach towels and sunscreen, and go.